 Medina’s “governing coalition” refers to Democrats having control of the federal government for the foreseeable future, “not just for an election cycle.”

-Who is Eliseo Medina?
+Who Is Eliseo Medina?

-Medina‘s road to power began in 1965 when, as a 19-year-old grape-picker, he participated in the United Farm Workers’ strike in Delano, California.
+Medina's road to power began in 1965 when, as a 19-year-old grape-picker, he participated in the United Farm Workers' strike in Delano, California.
 Over the next 13 years, Medina worked alongside labor leader and beloved socialist Cesar Chavez, eventually surpassing his mentor as a skilled union organizer and political strategist.
-Medina first met his future wife Liza Hirsch during this period.
+Medina met his future wife Liza Hirsch during this period.

 Medina had met Chicago DSA comrades in the 1970s when he was in the Windy City organizing a grape boycott for Chavez.
 From 2004 until 2016, Medina served as an honorary chairman for the organization.

 Like many DSA members, Medina also worked closely with the CPUSA.

 Medina gave the keynote speech at the CPUSA publication’s People’s Weekly World (PWW) banquet in Berkeley, California, on Nov.
 18, 2001.